ao-rodrigues/e2d/docs/design/readme.md

 designed them yourself.
 In the case when you're consuming someone else's library, the problem becomes more difficult.
 What exactly is this function doing with your canvas context?
 Can you garuntee that the changes made to the context within the `doSomethingElse` function won't have side effects applied to your canvas context?
-This is something you must always considder as a canvas developer.
+This is something you must always consider as a canvas developer.
 Of course, one way to solve the problem is to do something as follows:

 ```javascript